GridPlus/client/README.md

 https://app.gridplus.io:3001/SetupKey/:user
 ```

-**Please only call this endpoint once!
-If it returns an error, please wait 5 minutes before calling it again.
-If that fails, try a different username.**

 `:user` can be any string you wish to use as an identifier.
 If you lose your setup information, you can call this endpoint to retrieve it at any time.

+### Troubleshooting

+This endpoint makes a transaction to Ropsten asynchronously.
+If multiple people are generating keys simultaneously, it can quickly run into nonce issues.
+Your setup key information will also include a `txhash` field.
+Please use this on https://ropsten.etherscan.io to verify the transaction was successfully mined.

+*Please only call this endpoint once!
+If it returns an error, please wait 5 minutes before calling it again.
+If that fails, try a different username.*

 ## 2. Send your setup address some ether